UQ-RCC/nimrodg-agent/README.md

                           - workroot = Redirect everything to a file called output.txt in the work root --nohup
                           Ignore SIGHUP.
 Ignored on non-POSIX systems.
-  --amqp-uri=URI
-                          The URI of the AMQP broker --amqp-routing-key=KEY
-                          The routing key to use to contact the Nimrod master.
-Defaults to "iamthemaster" --amqp-fanout-exchange=NAME
-                          The name of the fanout exchange to use.
-Defaults to "amqp.fanout" --amqp-direct-exchange=NAME
-                          The name of the direct exchange to use.
-Defaults to "amqp.direct"
 ```

 ## Build Instructions